 Define lede in journalism

 the main and often most important news story.Unveiling the Power of 'Bury the Lede': A Must-Know Phrase in English Journalism • Discover the essence of 'Bury the Lede' and its significance in English jo. : writing designed to appeal to current popular taste or .
+(Example: It's not news if a plane lands safely at the airport, but it's definitely news if it crashes on the tarmac.
 Lede is an alternative spelling of lead, often used in the journalism industry.
-When journalists talk about beginnings of stories the word they use is lead.
 On both issues, research shows .What Is A Lede in Journalism?

 Lead paragraph